HermanMartinus/HermanMartinus.github.io/resume.md

 >
 >**Interactive 3D models for figure drawing**
 >
->* Used by thousands of artists, illustrators and graphic designers every day
->* Built in WebGL, HTML and JS
+>Used by thousands of artists, illustrators and graphic designers every day.
+It is built in WebGL, HTML and JS and is completely funded by donations.
->* Donation based

 ### Horus
 >[github.com/HermanMartinus/Horus](https://github.com/HermanMartinus/Horus)
 >
 >**A simple, terminal-based password manager and 2FA generator.**
+>
->* Instead of saving passwords, Horus generates passwords using MD5 hashing of the account name and secret seed phrase and copies it directly to the clipboard.
+>Instead of saving passwords, Horus generates passwords using MD5 hashing of the account name and secret seed phrase and copies it directly to the clipboard.

 ### Global Game Jam
 >[globalgamejam.org/](https://globalgamejam.org/)
 >
 >**An annual distributed game jam (a game jam is a hackathon for video games.
-It is a gathering of people for the purpose of planning, designing, and creating one or more games within a short period of time).**
+It is a gathering of people for the purpose of planning, designing, and creating a game within a short period of time).**
+>
->* 2016 winner of Award for Technical Excellence
+>2016 winner of Award for Technical Excellence
+>
->* 2017 winner of Award for Most Fun Game
+>2017 winner of Award for Most Fun Game

 ### Why Pictures
 >[whypictures.com](http://whypictures.com)
 >
 >**My personal webcomic.**
+>
->* A simple webcomic for a complex world
+>A simple webcomic for a complex world

 ## Technical Skills
 * Agile methodology